Keyboard shortcuts

 hamiltonian_info = PauliHamiltonian().from_json(filepath.read_text())

 So far, we have only loaded a description of a Hamiltonian.
 To use it, we need to turn it into an actual Operator that, e.g., can be applied to a state vector.
-In addition to the definition of the operator, Quantum Solver needs the vector space that the operator is defined on to construct the operator.
+In addition to the definition of the operator, Quantum Solver needs the vector space that the operator is defined on.
 Since we are dealing with a spin system, we create a VectorSpace object from the spins module.
 Vector spaces, as used in quantum mechanics, are defined by the states they represent.
-The states of the system are defined by the site and the total_spin_z arguments.
+The states of the system are defined by the sites and the total_spin_z arguments.
 The former sets the number of spins in the system, and the latter can be used to only include states with a given total spin polarization.
 Since we want to include all states, we set total_spin_z to "all".

 v = VectorSpace(sites=hamiltonian_info.current_number_spins(), total_spin_z="all")